Li Siqi (footballer)

-Li Siqi (李思琦 (李思琦, Lǐ Sīqí); born 30 August 1997) is a Chinese footballer currently playing as a midfielder or defender for Yanbian Longding.
+Li Siqi (李思琦 (李思琦, Lǐ Sīqí); born 30 August 1997) is a Chinese footballer currently playing as a midfielder or defender for Guangxi Hengchen.

 Club career

 Li Siqi would play for the Beijing Guoan youth team before being promoted to the senior team within the 2018 Chinese Super League season.
 The following season he would go abroad to join Serbian second tier football club Smederevo where he would make his professional debut on 9 November 2019 in a league game against Bačka in a 1-0 defeat.